ibm-build-lab/acct-config-iam/README_SANDBOX.md

 ```
 ### 1. Set up access to run Terraform locally

 Terraform requires the an **API Key** to access IBM Cloud.
-The credentials can be set using environment variables or - optionally and recommended - in your own credentials.sh file.

 To create the key using cli in a terminal window, log into IBM Cloud:
 ```bash
 ibmcloud login --sso
 ibmcloud resource groups